 QLD Asset Dividend Ownership

-The Queensland Government has again pledged to pay active residential accounts another $50 through their electricity bills on 31 August 2020.
-This payment will be automatically credited and will appear on your bill between September and November 2020, depending on your billing cycle.
+The Queensland Government has again pledged to pay active residential accounts a $50 QLD Asset Ownership Dividend through their electricity bills.
+Payment will be made for active residential accounts with EnergyAustralia on 31 August 2021.
+This payment will be automatically credited to your account in early September 2021 and will appear on your bill between September and November 2021, depending on your billing cycle.

 Households who pay their landlord, property manager, caravan park owner or body corporate in an on-supply arrangement are also eligible for the rebate.